Eemil Nestor Setälä: Life

 Setälä was born in 1864.
+Already as a secondary school pupil in Tavastehus, encouraged by his teacher docent Arvid Genetz, he independently wrote a Finnish syntax that was published in 1880 while he himself was still in the seventh form — a feat that demonstrated his exceptional philological talent.

-In 1892 he married the writer and editor, Helmi Krohn, and she took the name Setälä which she used until they divorced in 1913.
+In 1892 he married the writer and editor Helmi Krohn, and she took the name Setälä which she used until they divorced in 1913.
 A divorce was unusual at this time in Finland.

 Architect and writer Salme Setälä was their daughter.

 His political activities led him to be elected several times to the parliament, for the Young Finnish Party and for the National Coalition Party.
 For a brief period at the end of World War I, he served as acting head of state as the Chairman of the Senate.
-Later Setälä held cabinet posts such as the minister of education (1925) and the Foreign Minister (1925-1926).
+It has been said that the wording of the Finnish Declaration of Independence largely bears his signature.
+Later Setälä held cabinet posts such as the minister of education (1925) and the Foreign Minister (1925–1926).

 He was the Envoy of Finland to Denmark and Hungary from 1927 to 1930.

 From 1926 to 1935 he was Chancellor of the University of Turku.

+Setälä died on 8 February 1935 on a train between Helsinki and Järvenpää.
+Thousands of residents from the Tuusula area accompanied him on his final journey to Helsinki, where he was accorded a state funeral.

 He is buried in the Hietaniemi Cemetery in Helsinki.